Surinam Airways: Corporate affairs

-Senior management

-On 16 April 2021, the Surinamese Government, during the SLM General Meeting of shareholders, appointed Dutchman Paul de Haan as the new Chief Executive Officer (CEO) of Surinam Airways (SLM).
+On 16 April 2021, the Surinamese Government, during the SLM General Meeting of shareholders, appointed Dutchman Paul de Haan as the new chief executive officer (CEO) of Surinam Airways (SLM).
 In January 2022 Xaviera Jessurun was appointed by the Government as chairman of the board of the SLM.

 On 9 April 2022, Frenchman Yves Guibert was appointed as the new senior vice president operations.

 In July 2022 the management of Surinam Airways announced the company would dry lease a Boeing 737-800 for its regional routes in order to reduce its Monthly expenditure.
 The financially troubled Surinamese airline will use government owned gold company's Grassalco's gold stock as cover for financing facility converted into a term deposit for the SLM recovery plan.
 "The recovery plan is based on a formulated business plan, in which the revenues for the coming period are projected, based on the planned operations.
 With a thorough implementation of the recovery plan, it is assumed that no claim will have to be made to the coverage provided," the senior management of the company reports on 25 July 2022.